kunyora/kunyora-website/docs/query_component_api_overview.md

 </Query>
 ```

-specifies an object that contains the `fetchPolicy` and the `config` properties which is used to specify the fetch type for the query and additional parameters and configuration to send with the query respectively.
+specifies an object that contains the `fetchPolicy` and the `config` properties which is used to specify the fetch type for the query and additional configuration to send with the query respectively.

 | Type | Required |
 | ---- | -------- |